mozilla/experimenter-docs/docs/getting-started/engineers/02-ios-integration.md

 Edit the configuration file [`nimbus-fml-configuration.sh`][nimbus-fml-config] to match your setup.
 For example, any time you add a new `CONFIGURATION` (e.g. Debug, Release), you should add a new mapping to a build `CHANNEL` in this file.

-If you need to move the `nimbus.fml.yaml` file, then you should edit this in the call in the bootstrap and in the `nimbus-fml-configuration.sh` file.
+If you need to move the `nimbus.fml.yaml` file, then you should edit this in the call in the `bootstrap.sh` file and in the `nimbus-fml-configuration.sh` file.

 #### Adding Nimbus FML to the build